ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-part-1/03-binary-search.md

 linear search being linear time.
 For large collections, this difference is staggering.
 For a bookshelf with a million books, binary search requires us to look at 20 books worst case, instead of a million.
-For a staggeringly bookshelf of a billion books, binary search requires less than 30 comparisons, making it tens of millions times faster than a linear search.
+For a bookshelf of a billion books, binary search requires less than 30 comparisons, making it tens of millions times faster than a linear search.

 This example highlights a crucial insight about algorithms: